 - Managers and staff at all levels have a responsibility to foster good communications internally and externally

 - The Gallery fosters a culture which encourages transparency of communication, clarity of style and the sharing of best practice and expertise across the Gallery

 Communications should be considered as part of the wider field of advocacy in which the Gallery wishes to:

 - distribute high-quality information about its plans, projects and programmes of activity, ensuring that those who are influential for the future support of the Gallery (whether from the press, government or in the academic world, or as private or corporate supporters, or as key opinion formers) are well informed

-- reach out to target audiences, to potential visitors, to those in partner organisations and potential participants, where the Gallery is building key audiences and developing its Access and Learning work
+- reach out to target audiences, to potential visitors, to those in partner organisations and potential participants, where the Gallery is building key audiences and developing its Access, Learning and Engagement work

 - offer background and corporate information – principally through the website – as a reference source, as well as increasing the availability of the Collections, with associated and research information, for a wide range of users